WinzarH/LikertMakeR/README.md

             prob = c(0.1, 0.2, 0.4, 0.2, 0.1)
           )

-This approach is ideal for testing Likert items but it does not help when working on complete Likert scales, or for when we want to specify means and standard deviations as they might be reported in published research.
+This approach is good for testing Likert items but it does not help when working on complete Likert scales, or for when we want to specify means and standard deviations as they might be reported in published research.